 ASC 740, Income Taxes, requires that the tax benefit of net operating losses, temporary differences, and credit carryforwards be recorded as an asset to the extent that management assesses that realization is "more likely than not."
 Realization of the future tax benefits is dependent on the Company's ability to generate sufficient taxable income within the carryforward period.
 The Company has reviewed the positive and negative evidence relating to the realizability of the deferred tax assets and has concluded that the deferred tax assets are not "more likely than not" to be realized.
-As a result, the Company recorded a full valuation allowance as of March 31, 2023, and December 31, 2022.
+As a result, the Company recorded a full valuation allowance as of June 30, 2023 and December 31, 2022.
 U.S. Federal R&D tax credits from 2016 to 2019 were utilized to reduce payroll taxes in future periods and were recorded as other current assets (anticipated to be received within 12 months), on the Company's condensed consolidated balance sheets.
 The Company intends to maintain the valuation allowance until sufficient evidence exists to support its reversal.
 The Company regularly reviews its tax positions.
-For a tax benefit to be realized upon settlement.
+For a tax benefit to be recognized, the related tax position must be "more likely than not" to be sustained upon examination.
+Any amount recognized is generally the largest benefit that is "more likely than not" to be realized upon settlement.
 The Company's policy is to recognize interest and penalties related to income tax matters as an income tax expense.
-For the three months ended March 31, 2023 and 2022, the Company did not have any interest or penalties associated with unrecognized tax benefits.
+For the three and six months ended June 30, 2023 and 2022, the Company did not have any interest or penalties associated with unrecognized tax benefits.

 The Company is subject to U.S. Federal, Illinois and California state income taxes.
 In addition, the Company is subject to local tax laws of France and Australia.
 Tax regulations within each jurisdiction are subject to the interpretation of the related tax laws and regulations and require significant judgment to apply.
 Monopar was originally formed as an LLC in December 2014, then incorporated on December 16, 2015.
 The Company is subject to U.S. Federal, state and local tax examinations by tax authorities for the tax years 2015 through 2021.
-The Company does not anticipate significant changes to its current uncertain tax positions through March 31, 2024.
+The Company does not anticipate significant changes to its current uncertain tax positions through June 30, 2023.
 The Company plans on filing its U.S. Federal and state tax returns for the year ended December 31, 2022, prior to the extended filing deadlines in all jurisdictions.